Dr Anthony F.J. van Raan

 Professor Van Raan lives in Leiden with his wife Paula Wilke.
 They have three

-sons, Clemens, Lukas and Paul, and a grandson Max.
+sons, Clemens, Lukas and Paul, and two grandchildren Max and Suze.